0xCompute/rubidity/README.md

 - [**redpaper**](redpaper) - Yes, you can. it's just ruby.
 Run the sample contracts from the [Red Paper](https://github.com/s6ruby/redpaper) with rubidity and simulacrum!

+- [**rubidity-by-example**](rubidity-by-example) - Rubidity By Example - an introduction to Rubidity with simple examples (inspired and mostly following Solidity By Example)